MTEL General Curriculum Test

 - Practice Exams.One of the best ways to prepare for the General Curriculum test is to do as many practice tests as possible.
 Below are sites that offer practice exams which will prove to be helpful study tools:

-- The General Curriculum practice test.
-Full scale test will be offered soon on the Massachusetts Test for Educator Licensure web site.
+- The General Curriculum practice test on the Massachusetts Test for Educator Licensure web site.
 This is the closest thing to the MTEL and should be at the top of the list for everyone who is preparing for this exam.

 - Arizona's Elementary Education exam